IGame4FUN/Timberborn-Map-Resizer/README.md

 :---    | :---
--r      | resizes map from original size, takes 2 signed integers (ex. -r -5 6) -s      | shifts map from bottom left corner, takes 2 signed integers  (ex. -s 5 -6) -resize | Starts the operation.
+-r      | resizes map from original size, takes 2 signed integers (ex. -r -5 6) -s      | shifts map from bottom left corner, takes 2 signed integers  (ex. -s 5 -6) -h      | height for the extended land
+-re     | removes entities
+-wm     | adds watter and moisture maps (NOT IMPLEMENTED YET) -resize | Starts the operation.

 _commands can look like this:_
 "-resize -r 2 -4 -s 6 10"
 _like this:_
-"-r 5 3 -resize -s 10 2"
+"-r 5 3 -h -re"
 _or like this:_
 "-r 3 2"

 **Can:**
--Copy terrain map and entities.
+-Copy terrain map and entities. (and crop when necesarry)
 -Resize (-/+) the map.
 -Shift the map.